Swami83m/EuropeanHoliday/README.md

 In future, the year can be passed as dynamic value instead of default value 2024 from the API (https://date.nager.at/api/v3/publicholidays/2024/).
 We can design the “Date Picker” component in the UI where can select the specific year to view the list of holidays for that particular year for the selected country.

 **Project Setup**
-Install the cocoa pods to support to make use of integrated framework Navigate to the project root folder and run “Pod install” We can find the .xcworkspace file after the successful “Pod install” operation Click the “Run” button to execute the application
+Install the cocoa pods to support for make use of integrated framework(Alamofire & SwiftLint) Navigate to the project root folder and run “Pod install”.
+We can find the .xcworkspace file after the successful “Pod install” operation.
+Click the “Run” button to execute the application.